 Luck of Legends uses tabletop RPGs to hone academic and social skills while writing their own stories!
 I’ve chatted and collaborated with Michael from Luck of Legends before, and he does a fantastic job with his classes!

 The Academy of Adventures teaches D&D to ages 11-15 and promotes teamwork skills in parallel to gameplay!

-For kids old enough to handle dice and are starting to dabble into becoming a dice goblin, these are great gifts as stocking stuffers, setting up their first set of fancy dice, or just getting them some fun weird designs and colors to match their latest character.
+For kids old enough to handle dice and who are starting to dabble into becoming a dice goblin, these are great gifts as stocking stuffers, setting up their first set of fancy dice, or just getting them some fun weird designs and colors to match their latest character.
 There are lots of dice makers out there, so I am going to narrow my shout out to Ice Cream Dice (link to twitter and shop)!
-I actually have the Pint o’ Dice from there, and… just… wow that was satisfying to pour out PLUS the container is now one of my dice holders!
+I actually have a Pint o’ Dice from there, and… just… wow that was satisfying to pour out PLUS the container is now one of my dice holders!